Global Coverage

 How to promote a change-ready culture

-Building a culture of change also involves encouraging innovation and new ideas.
-Leaders who promote openness to change signal to their teams that adaptability is essential to success and that everyone has a role in the organisation’s evolution.
+Building a culture of change encourages innovation and new ideas.
+Leaders who promote openness to change show their teams that adaptability is essential for success, and that everyone plays a role in the organisation’s evolution.

 21% more profitable than those without, shown in an orange circular chart.